ruffle-rs/ruffle/CONTRIBUTING.md

 * Use the present tense and imperative mood ("fix", not "fixed" nor "fixes").
 * Reference any PRs or issues in the first line.
 * Use keywords to close/address issues when applicable ("close #23").
-* Write more detailed info on following lines when applicable.
+* Write more detailed info on following lines when applicable. **Note: it's usually applicable.** Please describe your changes and add all required context so that people working on it in the future can see the big picture of your changes.

 ## Pull Requests